 ● Research aimed at developing technologies that will assist the stabilization, revitalization and reclamation

-There’s no information about this opportunity on the NRC website, but you can download a copy of the entire application form and instructions here, as a PDF.
+You can also download a copy of the entire application form and instructions here, as a PDF.
 While the deadline is coming up quickly, the application is short, and we’d be happy to advise anyone working on an application and looking for information about digitization cost estimates, training and equipment, project planning, or using the VITA Digital Toolkit to present your collections and exhibits.

 Library and Archives Canada announced a granting opportunity for the digitization of language materials, as well as the offer of digitization services through LAC: